(This page published December 1, 2006)

 Is there something amiss with the pen’s filler set-up, or is it me?

 It’s you.
-The Vacumatic system — indeed, any filling system with a breather tube — relies on differential pressure; that is, the small volume of ink in the breather tube puts up less resistance to pressure than the ink in the barrel.
+The Vacumatic system — indeed, any filling system with a breather tube — relies on differential pressure; that is, the small volume of ink in the breather tube puts up less resistance to a change in pressure than the ink in the barrel.
 When you press the plunger slowly, the pressure has time to equalize, and the pen ejects ink from the barrel and breather tube simultaneously.
 (This behavior is more noticeable with a bigger pen because the larger barrel can eject more ink on each stroke.)
 But when you press the plunger quickly, the ink in the breather tube goes first, and when it’s gone there’s only air in the tube.
 Air is much easier to push than ink, so the pen just continues to eject air through the breather tube.

 That said, there’s still some ink that is ejected on that last stroke, but with a quick press you'll put much less of it back into the bottle.